6 Ways To Boost Your Nutrition Now

 1. Learn To Cook

-If you’re too embarrassed to try cooking classes (or just want to learn at home in your underwear), check out Udemy.
+If you’re too embarrassed to try cooking classes (or want to learn at home in your underwear), check out Udemy.
 They offer an amazing selection of online courses where you can learn about cooking, nutrition, and more anywhere you have an internet connection.
-A great class to start with is Kitchen Basics, which teaches you the bare necessities of cooking: knowing your equipment and learning different prep and cooking methods.
+A great class is Kitchen Basics, which teaches you the bare necessities of cooking: knowing your equipment and learning different prep and cooking methods.

 2. Load Up On Fruits and Veggies